osohq/oso/docs/content/python/new-roles/_index.md

 The library is now available for early access.
 Our team continues to iterate on it and is excited to hear your feedback.

-The SQLAlchemy roles library is accompioned by [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react), our best practice example app for using Oso with SQLAlchemy.
+The SQLAlchemy roles library is accompanied by [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react), our best practice example app for using Oso with SQLAlchemy.

 This section of the documentation contains guides and reference for